ChristianBirchler/ticket-tagger-analysis/README.md

 # Project Introduction

-Ticket Tagger is a machine learning driven issue classification bot.
+[Ticket Tagger](https://github.com/rafaelkallis/ticket-tagger/tree/master/src) is a machine learning driven issue classification bot.
 It was written by Rafael Kallis in the scope of a project similar to this one.
 Once installed in your github repository, Ticket Tagger can be used to gain the benefit of autmatic issue classification.
-Small repositories may not gain much value from it, but once the repository grows to a point, where you get thousands of issues per day, an automatic issue classification bot will become very helpful.
+Small repositories may not gain much value from it, but once the repository grows to a point, where you get a large amount of issues in a short period of time, an automatic issue classification bot will become very helpful.

 In this project we perform an empirical investigation of machine learning prediction strategies for issue types